Olinda Precinct Project Stage Two

 Carpark and access improvements

-We will upgrade car parking areas and drainage.
-Access pathways connecting the site to the Olinda township have been improved to provide better accessibility.
+We will improve car parking areas and drainage at the precinct, and build a new toilet block near the playspace, so that families can easily access these facilities while enjoying the area.
+Access pathways connecting the site to the Olinda township have been improved to make the site more accessible.

 Supporting a new food and beverage offering to open on site

 In the development of the Olinda Precinct Plan, the community told us they would like to have a food and beverage offering at the Olinda Precinct.
-We are exploring opportunities for a new operator to use the footprint of the former Golf Clubhouse and Cafe to provide a new food and beverage offering at the precinct.
+Following an Expression of Interest process, Alchemy Distillers Pty Ltd will open a new café at the former Olinda Golf Clubhouse and Café.
+Read more about this here.

 Environmental, cultural heritage and statutory assessments and approvals will inform exactly where, when and how components of the project are delivered.